pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/ci-cd-integration.md

 ## GitHub Actions
 [GitHub actions](github.com/features/actions) are a convenient way to kick off workflows and perform integration.
-You can incorporate Pachyderm GitHub actions into your CI system.
-To get started with GitHub actions, check out our [example](https://github.com/pachyderm/pachyderm/tree/workflows/examples/workflows/github-actions).
+These can be used to:

+* Manually trigger a pipeline build, or
+* Automatically build a pipeline from a commit or pull request.

+In our [example](https://github.com/pachyderm/pachyderm/tree/workflows/examples/workflows/github-actions), we show how to use the Pachyderm GitHub Action to incorporate Pachyderm functions to run on a Pull Request or at other points during development.

 <!-- ## Jenkins Integration -->